Boosting Unity Game Performance: Sprite Sheet Optimization

 Worth noting is TexturePacker's ability to decrease the number of triangles and vertices (in this example, a tracer tolerance of 600 was used).

-This gives you the full controll over the rendering process.
+This gives you full control over the rendering process.

 Pivot point editor